Pay Per Click Marketing Explained

 These ad spots are sold in an auction.
-To show your own ad here, you would bid the maximum amount you’re willing to pay for a click on the ad.
-Bid the most and you have a chance of ranking number 1 in the sponsored results.
+To show your own ad here, you would bid the maximum amount you’re willing to pay for a click on your ad.
+Bid the most and you have a chance of ranking number 1 in these sponsored or paid results.
 Note that we said a chance.
 There’s also something called quality score that can impact your ranking.
 More on that in a minute.